 - Custom modeled SEO meta data - creating your meta data fields from your own models means intentionally organized, effective meta tags, without bulky add-ons.

 - Custom front-end templates (add your own design, like your WordPress one) in ExpressionEngine mean that add-ons aren't inserting themselves in the header or footer, eliminating unforeseen bloat.

-- Avoid additional plug-in needs for differing content types such as: recipes, testimonials, videos, SEO, etc; reducing bloat, avoiding version incompatibilities, and eliminating the need to migrate this content at the end of the plugin's development life.
+- Simplicity - Avoid additional plug-in needs for differing content types such as: recipes, testimonials, videos, SEO, etc; reducing bloat, avoiding version incompatibilities, and eliminating the need to migrate this content at the end of the plugin's development life.
 You do this in ExpressionEngine with custom fields, a built-in core feature.

 - Integrate new features as they are designed just as you added the baseline ones, without having to work around your web software or find a plugin.

 Overview: How would I put a website design into ExpressionEngine?

 There's no such thing as a web design for ExpressionEngine - so your existing HTML / CSS / JS will work.

 You don't need to design "pages" or "blog posts" in ExpressionEngine necessarily, unless those are the features you want.
 The process goes like this:

 - Create your templates in your favorite front-end code (this may currently exist as the front-end rendered code of your WordPress site) — anything you want, as though you were going to publish in text files.

 - Create an instance of ExpressionEngine and add templates from the control panel per-page.